What’s considered a job hopper, and how should you screen them? We break down everything you need to know when it comes to screening job hoppers.

 - Time and money spent on the re-hiring process

-According to CareerBuilder, 75 percent of hiring managers have caught lying on a resume.
+According to CareerBuilder, 75% of hiring managers have caught lying on a resume.
 However, it’s still crucial for them to be on their toes and know exactly what they should be looking for.
-That’s why GoodHire is sharing how often candidates lie, what they lie about, and how Employment Verifications can help prevent hiring dishonest candidates.
+That’s why GoodHire is sharing how often candidates lie, what they lie about, and how employment history checks can help prevent hiring dishonest candidates.

 Lying On Resumes: How Many People Actually Do It?

 Just how many people lie on their resumes?
 It might be more than you think.
-Companies have found that anywhere from one-third to 85 percent of candidates lie on their resumes or during the hiring process.
-A ResumeLab survey asked over 1,000 Americans whether they know someone who has lied on their resume, and an astounding 93 percent said yes.
+Companies have found that anywhere from one-third to 85% of candidates lie on their resumes or during the hiring process.
+A ResumeLab survey asked over 1,000 Americans whether they know someone who has lied on their resume, and an astounding 93% said yes.

 The most common lies on resumes?
 Job experience, job duties, and work skills.
 The same survey revealed that candidates lie or “stretch the truth” for several other reasons, like covering a gap in employment, not being qualified enough, and wanting a higher salary.

 Are candidates lying about their degree on a resume?
 Are they lying about employment dates on a resume?
 Perhaps they’re lying about GPA on a resume?
 When it comes to more specific details that are most often lied about, candidates revealed they were dishonest about:

 - Skills they have (like using Excel or speaking a foreign language)

 - How long they worked in a previous job (to cover an unemployment gap or to leave out another employer altogether)

 - Job titles